Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: INTRODUCTION

 The two fundamental characteristics of the wireless medium, namely \emph{broadcast} and \emph{superposition}, present different challenges in ensuring reliable and/or secure communications in the presence of adversarial users.
 The broadcast nature of wireless communications makes it difficult to shield transmitted signals from unintended recipients, while superposition can lead to the overlapping of multiple signals at the receiver.
 As a consequence, adversarial users are commonly modeled either as (1) an unauthorized receiver that tries to extract information from an ongoing transmission without being detected, or (2) a malicious transmitter (\emph{jammer}) that tries to degrade the signal at the intended receiver \cite{Stark88}-\cite{Basar04}.

 While jamming and counter-jamming physical layer strategies have been of long-standing interest especially in military networks, the security of data transmission has traditionally been entrusted to key-based enciphering (cryptographic) techniques at the network layer \cite{Massey88}.
 However, in dynamic wireless networks this raises issues such as key distribution for symmetric cryptosystems, and high computational complexity of asymmetric cryptosystems.
 More importantly, all cryptographic measures are based on the premise that it is computationally infeasible for them to be deciphered without knowledge of the secret key, which remains mathematically unproven.
-The information-theoretic aspects of secrecy at the \emph{physical layer} have experienced a resurgence of interest only in the past decade or so.
-Therefore, the remainder of this paper is devoted to surveying and reviewing the various aspects of physical-layer security in modern wireless networks.
+Ciphers that were considered virtually unbreakable in the past are continually surmounted due to the relentless growth of computational power.
+Thus, the vulnerability shown by many implemented cryptographic schemes \cite{Schneier98,Piramithu10,Naccache12}, the lack of a fundamental proof that establishes the difficulty of the decryption problem faced by adversaries, and the potential for transformative changes in computing motivate security solutions that are provably unbreakable.